atlhawksfanatic/L2M/README.md

     -   [Final version](1-tidy/1-L2M-bkref.R) which includes box score info, the [csv file](1-tidy/L2M/L2M.csv)

+### Variables

 The final [output](1-tidy/L2M/L2M.csv) includes the following variables:

 -   `period`: period at which point the play occurred
 -   `time`: time remaining in the period when play occurred
 -   `call_type`: raw call type variable in L2M
--   `committing`: committing player or team in L2M, may be blank
+-   `committing`: committing player or team of the graded infraction in L2M, may be blank
--   `disadvantaged`: disadvantaged player or team in L2M, may be blank
+-   `disadvantaged`: disadvantaged player or team of the graded infraction in L2M, may be blank
 -   `decision`: judgment of L2M for the call, could be CC, CNC, IC, INC, or blank where CC = Correct Call, CNC = Correct Non-Call, IC = Incorrect Call, INC = Incorrect Non-Call and blank = not detectable without technology
 -   `comments`: L2M comments on the play
 -   `game_details`: game details on L2M
--   `page`: page of L2M for pdf
+-   `page`: page of L2M for pdf, will be NA for scraped data
 -   `file`: name of L2M file, will be NA for scraped data
 -   `game_date`: game date according to L2M report header
 -   `away_score`: away final score from the L2M reports, incomplete